binaryfoundry/raytracinginoneweekend-emscripten/README.md

-Ray Tracing in One Weekend (Emscripten/Windows MSVC)
+Threaded Ray Tracing in One Weekend (Emscripten/Windows MSVC)
 ====================================================================================================

 # New Builds